 The SCALE knob selects from one of a dozen pre-programmed scales, or modes.
-These scales are listed on a label on the bottom of your Altura MkII for easy reference.
+These scales are listed on a label on the bottom of your Altura for easy reference.
 We have selected a variety of common and not-so-common scales, including a couple of pentatonic scales popular with guitarists.
 We have also included the Chromatic scale, which includes all twelve notes in the Western scale.

 A "scale" is defined by the intervals between adjacent notes as you make your way up an octave from one root note to the next.
-The following table describes the interval formulae we used in programming the Altura MkII.
-You can change this easily to add your own scale by hacking the open-source software.
-See "PROGRAMMING THE ALTURA MkII" on page 25.
+The following table describes the interval formulas we used in programming the Altura MkII+.